 Stonehenge is 87 miles, 140 Km southwest from London.
 At Stonehenge today you will find a modern visitor’s centre with exhibions, a shop, café, neolithic houses and the stones themselves nearby.

-I’ve never been to the new Stonehenge visitors’ centre.
-I’ve only ever seen Stonehenge from the road, but there are many and varied tours that will take you from London to Stonehenge and back in a day.
+I’ve now been to the new Stonehenge visitors’ centre, it’s expensive.
+I’d previously only ever seen Stonehenge from the road, but there are many and varied tours that will take you from London to Stonehenge and back in a day.

 Oxford from London